Acquittal: Scotland

 Scots law has two acquittal verdicts: not guilty and not proven.
-However a verdict of "not proven" does not give rise to the double jeopardy rule.
+However, a verdict of "not proven" does not give rise to the double jeopardy rule.

 England and Wales

 In England and Wales, which share a common legal system, the Criminal Justice Act 2003 creates an exception to the double jeopardy rule, by providing that retrials may be ordered if "new and compelling evidence" comes to light after an acquittal for a serious crime.
 Also, the Criminal Procedure and Investigations Act 1996 permits a "tainted acquittal" to be set aside in circumstances where it is proved beyond reasonable doubt that an acquittal has been obtained by violence or threats of violence to a witness or juror/s.

 In modern England and Wales, and in all countries that substantially follow English criminal procedure, an acquittal normally results in the immediate liberation of the defendant from custody, assuming no other charges against the defendant remain to be tried.
-However, until 1774 a defendant acquitted by an English or Welsh court would be remanded to jail until he had paid the jailer for the costs of his confinement.
+However, until 1774, a defendant acquitted by an English or Welsh court would be remanded to jail until he had paid the jailer for the costs of his confinement.
 It was known for acquitted persons to die in jail for lack of jailer's fees.

 United States

-With one exception, in the United States an acquittal cannot be appealed by the prosecution because of constitutional prohibitions against double jeopardy.
+With one exception, the prosecution in the United States cannot appeal an acquittal because of constitutional prohibitions against double jeopardy.
 The U.S. Supreme Court has ruled: